Naturhistoriska/birdscanner/README.md

 refdata`).
 It may be possible to circumvent that step by manually creating the necessary files (mostly untested).

 We also provide filtered versions of the "Jarvis data".
+If you wish to use any of these data sets, I recommend to download and uncompress the data-set folder directly inside the `birdscanner/data/reference/` folder, and the proceed with the first SLURM script (`init_and_plast.slurm.sh`).
 Please see the file [`doc/Jarvis_et_al_2015/README.md`](doc/Jarvis_et_al_2015/README.md).